Daniel1995db/Coffee-Shop/README.md

 This is a Template for a New York City Coffee Shop

-This is mostly used to showcase some of my design ideas and inspirations
+This is mostly used to showcase some of my design ideas and inspirations for a single paged web app with a scroll-to-element nav.

 This is a Front End Based Project